 At many companies, there’s a huge disconnect between how management sees the culture and how employees experience and talk about it.
 To eliminate that gap, smart companies create and implement employee listening strategies that give them a clear picture of employee engagement and their overall workplace culture.

 To create a better workplace culture, you need to start with a clear picture of the employee experience at your company.

 If you don’t know what problems employees are having at work, or what areas of your culture they like and dislike, any changes you make will essentially be wild guesses based on your own assumptions rather than concrete data.

-Every company implements listening employee strategies differently, but when we look at how the Best Workplaces do it, a few practices repeatedly appear:
+Every company implements listening employee strategies differently, but when we look at how Great Place To Work Certified™ companies do it, a few practices repeatedly appear:

 - Ensure authentic follow-up on employee feedback

 One way to create effective communication opportunities for employees across the organization is to use groups or committees.

 There are numerous ways to engage committees, but the most effective ones create avenues for employees’ voices to reach leadership on a regular basis.

 Photo: Employees at Kimpton Jane Q Restaurant.

 This team’s duties include: